 I wish all Muslims a blessed Ramadān and a merry feast!
 May God hear your requests and prayers and accept your benefits.

-Nathan, Teilnehmer der Dialogperspektiven
+John, Teilnehmer der Dialogperspektiven